TedHusted/awake/awake.md/awake.md

 This time a pair of buttons appear.
 Noah clicks YES without hesitation.

 The next screen outlines the background check process.
-It is thorough, requiring Noah to authorize the use of his government-issued ID and professional records.
+It is thorough.
+The process requires Noah to authorize the use of his government-issued ID.
 He hesitates.
 Glancing up at the OSSA APPROVED light, he links “Continue.”

 “We ensure authenticity for both parties.
 We guarantee that your matches are legitimate, safe, and serious about forming real connections.”